FerencDenes/protex-take-home/Readme.md

 Styling of the frontend

 Pagination is implemented on the API, however the frontend is not able to fetch more pages.

+Now all the devices send monitoring metrics at once in practice.
+It would be great to shift with a random delay so we do not overload the network at once from several devices.